RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   called `spyder/plugins/<plugin>/confpage.py`

 #### Under the hood
+* Drop support for Python 3.4.
+* Increase minimal PyQt supported version to 5.6.
 * Deprecate the use of `debug_print` and use the `logging` module instead.
 * Use the Language Server Protocol for code completion and linting in the Editor.
-* Increase minimal PyQt supported version to 5.6